chavarera/ServerPingManager/README.md

 Simple Add multiple Ip Address into a Text file and you can check the server status of every Ip address and domain Address

-###Server Status Information
+### Server Status Information
-- Up
+- :smiley:  Up
-- Down
+- :disappointed_relieved: Down
-- Host Not Found
+- :sleepy: Host Not Found
-- General Failure
+- :no_mouth: General Failure

 ### Dependencies